msr2009/Rich2015/README.md

 `plot_heatmap_enrich2.py` -- this script takes output of enrich's barcode frequency analysis and creates the plots found in the Figure 2.

-`enumerate_sequences.py` -- this script enumerates all single mutations of a given sequence, and was used to create the in silico sequences used for cryptic transcription factor binding site analysis (Figure X).
+`enumerate_sequences.py` -- this script enumerates all single mutations of a given sequence, and was used to create the <em>in silico</em> sequences used for cryptic transcription factor binding site analysis (Figure X).

 Raw reads used in the analyses in this manuscript can be found at SRA NNN.